Eadgyth/Programming-Editor/README.md

 <h4>REQUIREMENTS FOR TESTING</h4>
 <p>
 Running and compiling the program requires Java 8 or higher.
-The executable jar file in the folder 'JarAndPreferences' was made after compilation with JDK 8.
-Compiling and building a jar of the program can be done by creating a Java project with existing sources in Netbeans (using the src folder from the repository).
+The executable jar file in the repository was created after compilation with JDK 8.
+Compiling and building a jar can be done by creating a Java project with existing sources in Netbeans (using the src folder from the repository as sources directory).
 This program itself may be used too!
 Compiling with a JDK version higher than 8 gives some warnings that are not yet adressed.
 <p>
 If the editor shall be used for compiling Java code by the built-in compile option it must be made sure that it is run using the JRE contained in the JDK (and not the public JRE).